What is Counseling?

 Bachelor’s counseling degree programs are also a great idea because they allow students the ability to become well-rounded, lifelong learners.
 Students of counseling can also take courses in sociology or psychology which will broaden their perspective on their work.
 A bachelor’s counseling degree also provides the necessary academic background to pursue a master’s counseling degree.
 Maryland confers licenses at the master’s level that allow for independent, one-on-one counseling sessions.

-Online Master's Degree in Counseling (MS or MA)
+Online Masters (MS or MA)

 A Master of Science in Counseling degree is often the academic level most people think of when they think of a counselor.
 Maryland licenses master’s counseling degree holders to work one-on-one with clients in psychotherapy or counseling sessions.
 Thus licensed, Maryland counselors can choose to work in private practice or through a rehabilitation clinic or some other larger organization.